robinmatheson/RunRover/README.md

 finder that takes a starting point, ending point, and distance as input and suggests a run that meets those criteria, and a tool that uses machine learning and your previous run data to suggest your next run such that it is sufficiently challenging for athletic improvement.

 Additionally, the creation of this app almost entirely required me to learn new languages and frameworks.
 Taking my experience in Python and VSCode (among other languages and tools) I self-taught HTML, CSS, SQL, MySQL, Flask, Flask-SQLAlchemy, and Bootstrap and applied them to this personal project.
+I built this project from design to implementation, and I used Figma to better plan out what I wanted my app to look like (which you can view [here](https://www.figma.com/file/Na66RDS9MTSpz1VRPwxOLB/RunRover?type=design&node-id=0%3A1&mode=design&t=SQcPYoABqkfsXPWd-1)).

 ## Features
 - Add a run to the database with its associated data: activity type, date, time the activity took, distance, average pace, and difficulty (on a scale of 1 to 5).